A Call For Climate Action

 2. End Fossil Fuel Subsidies

-Governments are spending trillions of dollars globally (click image above) to support the fossil fuel industry.
+Governments are spending trillions of dollars globally (click the image above) to support the fossil fuel industry.
 It’s time for that to end.
 Indeed, it seems pretty insane when you think about it.
 We are literally paying to uphold the companies that are threatening all life on this planet.

 This financial support is taking place despite the vast profits that these companies have already made from destroying and exploiting.
 This lunacy needs to stop.
 Click here for the Canadian Petition, USA, UK, & Australia.